 ‘the importance of recognising the harm caused by coercion or control, the cumulative impact on the victim and that a repeated pattern of abuse can be more injurious and harmful than a single incident of violence.’

 According to Evan Stark, (2007) Coercive Control.
 How Men Entrap Women in Personal Life.
 New York: Oxford University Press, ‘Not only is coercive control the most common context in which women are abused, it is also the most dangerous.’
-As someone who has experienced the detrimental impact of coercive control (manipulation, gaslighting, controlling behaviour etc), I am passionate about educating others about this issue.
+As someone who has experienced the detrimental impact of coercive control (manipulation, gaslighting, controlling behaviour, cyberstalking, etc), I am passionate about educating others about this issue.
 After four of the most challenging years of my life, I’ve now made my peace with this chapter and have become a stronger and wiser person as a result.
-Without this relationship, I may not have constructed this blog to share my personal, and travel, experiences with the intention of helping others so I am grateful my ex and our relationship helped to create the blogger I have become.
 Good can come from the worst times in our lives.